-Full name novel protein similar to adenine synthetase 3 AS3 novel serine/threonine kinase novel histone H2a family protein
+Full name novel protein similar to adenine synthetase 3 AS3

+novel serine/threonine kinase novel histone H2a family protein

-Occasionally there is good reason to believe the gene is the orthologue of a known gene in another species (i.e. very high cross-species homology to that one type of protein from different species), in which case it is acceptable to call it a possible orthologue.
-This usually applies only to homology between rodent and human genes.
+Occasionally there is good reason to believe the gene is the orthologue of a known named gene in another species (i.e. very high cross-species homology to that one type of protein from different species, gene with the same genomic neighbours in bothe species), in which case it is acceptable to call it an orthologue.

-Full name novel protein, possible orthologue of rodent adenylcyclase 5 like Ac51
+Full name novel protein, orthologue of rodent adenylcyclase 5 like Ac5l